The Emerging Trends of Multi-Label Learning: Deep Learning for Multi-label Learning

-\textbf{DL for partial and weakly-supervised MLC.} Several efforts \cite{DBLP:conf/cvpr/DurandMM19,huynh2020interactive} have been made towards MLC with partial labels. \cite{DBLP:conf/cvpr/DurandMM19} empirically shows that partially annotating all images is better than fully annotating a small subset.
+\textbf{DL for partial and weakly-supervised MLC.} Several efforts \cite{9529072,DBLP:conf/cvpr/DurandMM19,huynh2020interactive,9447152} have been made towards MLC with partial labels. \cite{DBLP:conf/cvpr/DurandMM19} empirically shows that partially annotating all images is better than fully annotating a small subset.
 Thus \cite{DBLP:conf/cvpr/DurandMM19} generalizes the standard binary cross-entropy loss by exploiting label proportion information, and develops an approach based on Graph Neural Networks (GNNs) to explicitly model the correlation between categories.
-Later, \cite{huynh2020interactive} regularizes the cross-entropy loss with a cost function that measures the smoothness of labels and features of images on the data manifold, and develops an efficient interactive learning framework where similarity learning and CNN training interact and improve each another.

-\cite{DBLP:conf/eccv/ChuYW18} is the first deep generative model to tackle weakly-supervised MLC (WS-MLC). \cite{DBLP:conf/eccv/ChuYW18} proposes a probabilistic framework that integrates sequential prediction and generation processes to exploit information from unlabeled or partially labeled data.
+Later, \cite{huynh2020interactive} regularizes the cross-entropy loss with a cost function that measures the smoothness of labels and features of images on data manifold, and develops an efficient interactive learning framework where similarity learning and CNN training interact and improve each another. \cite{DBLP:conf/eccv/ChuYW18} is the first deep generative model to tackle weakly-supervised MLC (WS-MLC). \cite{DBLP:conf/eccv/ChuYW18} proposes a probabilistic framework that integrates sequential prediction and generation processes to exploit information from unlabeled or partially labeled data.

 \textbf{DL for MLC with unseen labels.} In conventional MLC, all the labels are assumed to be fixed and static; however, it is ignored that labels emerge continuously in changing environments.
 To fulfill this gap, a novel DNN-based method, i.e., Deep Streaming Label Learning (DSLL) \cite{Wang2020} is proposed to deal with MLC with newly emerged labels effectively.
 DSLL uses streaming label mapping, streaming feature distillation, and senior student network to explore the knowledge from past labels and historical models to understand new labels.
 In addition, \cite{Wang2020} further theoretically proves that DSLL admits tight generalization error bounds for new labels in the DNN framework.
-Different from DSLL, \cite{DBLP:conf/cvpr/LeeFYW18} incorporates the additional knowledge graphs for multi-label zero-shot learning (ML-ZSL). \cite{DBLP:conf/cvpr/LeeFYW18} advances a label propagation mechanism in the semantic space, enabling the reasoning of the learned model for predicting unseen labels.
+Different from DSLL, \cite{DBLP:conf/cvpr/LeeFYW18} incorporates the additional knowledge graphs for multi-label zero-shot learning (ML-ZSL). \cite{DBLP:conf/cvpr/LeeFYW18} advances label propagation mechanism in the semantic space, enabling the reasoning of the learned model for predicting unseen labels.